Back to news page

 Major assets and the structures, those are things like the auxiliary power unit, the landing gear, the thrust reversers and nacelles.
 Also, avionics: systems like those used for communications, collision avoidance, weather, and other flight deck equipment.
 And then, there’s flight control, that’s basically the flaps and the rudders.

-There can be quite a lot removed from the aircraft’s interior: for example, the cabin curtains can be reused on other aircraft, as can the leather and seat covers.
+There can be quite a lot removed from the plane’s interior, after the decision to retire an aircraft is made and it is sent for scrapping: for example, the cabin curtains can be reused on other aircraft, as can the leather and seat covers.
 So, everything from the seats, the cabin equipment, oxygen bottles and fire extinguishers, the coffee, the tea makers, the toilets, the galleys.
 Once that’s done, then you’re left with basically the fuselage

 From there, the flight deck might be cut out to be reused as a simulator, while the doors might also be removed for cabin crew training units.